 By looking at “best practices” throughout the nation, we give an idea of the creative ways a variety of charter schools and other public and private schools have addressed the needs of curriculum, facility, and funding.
 By partnering with and profiling Indiana charter schools, we give a better understanding of the local challenges and opportunities our state charter schools face.
 Finally, we offer some architecture student design projects as case studies and design recommendations that allow the patterns we have developed to be brought to life.

-This BBC project will continue with future groups to refine, develop, and expand what has been started, as charter schools and education change in the future.
+This BBC project took place during the Fall 2010 semester, through the Spring 2012 semester, to refine, develop, and expand what was started, as charter schools and education continue to change.
 This information is meant to help individuals developing new charter schools or improving existing ones to gain a better understanding of the importance their facility can play in the success of their charter school.

 Copyright © 2014 Ball State University 2000 W. University Ave.
 Muncie, IN 47306800-382-8540 and 765-289-1241